bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 ANSWER: The biggest difference between .foreach and .map is with .map you will return a new array. .foreach will iterate over your array, but it will not return a new array.

 2. What is the difference between a function and a method?
+ANSWER: A function is made on the global scope, while a method is made within the scope of an object.
+They're both functions, it just comes down to their scope.

 3. What is closure?
+ANSWER: Closure has to do with scope.
+For example, a variable made on the global scope can used from within a function.
+But a variable from within a function scope cannot be grabbed from the global scope.
+A function scope variable can but used if you use the return keyword.

 4. Describe the four rules of the 'this' keyword.